afragen/git-updater/README.md

 **You must tag your releases to use this feature.**

-## Deleting Transients

-Use the **Clear Transients** button in the `GitHub Updater Settings Page` screen and all the transients will be deleted and the API will be queried again.
-This may cause timeout issues against the API, especially the GitHub API which only allows 60 unauthenticated calls per hour.

-Be careful about refreshing the browser window after this as you may be continually deleting the transients and hitting the API.

 ## Hosting Plugin in WP.org Repository

 If you develop your plugin on GitHub and it also resides in the WP.org repo, the plugin will preferentially pull updates from WP.org if `GitHub Branch: master`.
 If `GitHub Branch` is anything other than `master` then the update will pull from GitHub.
 Make sure that the version of your plugin uploaded to WP.org has `GitHub Branch: master`.